kkj15dk/fungison/README.md

 	OPTIONS:

-	-q FILE.query   	|QUERY FILE, [a file with .query extension}
-	-r 1234			|REFERENCE GENOME ID FROM GENOMES.IDs, WHEN NOT USING -d full MAKE SURE THE ENTRY IS LISTED IN -d [a number] -e 0.0000001		|E-VALUE CUTOFF, [a number]
+	-q FILE.query   	|QUERY FILE, [a file with .query extension] -r 1234			|REFERENCE GENOME ID FROM GENOMES.IDs, WHEN NOT USING -d full MAKE SURE THE ENTRY IS LISTED IN -d [a number] -e 0.0000001		|E-VALUE CUTOFF, [a number]
 	-s 200	        	|BIT-SCORE CUTOFF [a number]
-	-f 10			|NUMBER OF FLAKING GENES INCLUDED IN THE ANALYSIS, [a number] -d full  OR -db 1,2,3	|IDs OF THE GENOMES INCLUDED IN THE ANALYSIS, ][full= entire database OR selected genomes separated by ',' ]
+	-f 10			|NUMBER OF FLAKING GENES INCLUDED IN THE ANALYSIS, [a number] -d full  OR -db 1,2,3	|IDs OF THE GENOMES INCLUDED IN THE ANALYSIS, [full= entire database OR selected genomes separated by ',' ]
 	-x n or -F FORMATDB	|FORMAT THE DATABASE SELECTED WITH THE -d OPTION, ['no' is the recommeded option or 'FORMATDB']

 	The database will be created with full entries